 Unfortunately, many manufacturers and distributors have been known to break these laws.
 Some manufacturers knowingly break the rules to save money or protect their profits, while others unknowingly make mistakes that endanger the lives of consumers.
 Whether or not a manufacturing company did something wrong, it can be held responsible for a consumer injury or death if it distributes a defective product.

-Three Types of Defects
+What Are The Three Types of Product Defects?

 A product defect is something wrong with the item that makes it unreasonably dangerous for consumers to use.
 There are three types of product defects that can lead to a faulty or hazardous item, along with consumer injuries and lawsuits.
 These types of defects can be demonstrated during a product liability claim against the manufacturer or another party to prove liability, or legal responsibility, for the incident.
 They are: